-Teacher/Student Ratio: Varies
+Teacher/Student Ratio: Varies Grade Levels for Which Program is Intended: 6 - 8

 A. The project architect is encouraged to study stage design alternatives which permit use of stage area.
 In addition, special lighting and sound equipment shall be considered.